valitydev/cowboy_kitten/Readme.md

-# kitten_cowboy
+# cowboy_kitten
 Respond with style

 ## Description
 This application provides `cowboy` `stream_handler` to send customized response bodies depending on status code.
-For every response that cowboy is about to send, `kitten_cowboy` will check status code against rules, you set and modify response body if nessesary.
+For every response that cowboy is about to send, `cowboy_kitten` will check status code against rules, you set and modify response body if nessesary.